How have you continued to evolve and modernize the Marriott hiring process as new tech has emerged?

 AI can be a tough sell for large brands.
 What did the process look like for you to adopt AI?

-MR: At first when I went to the team to talk about AI, I couldn't even get the word out before I was told "no." People thought there was too much risk.
-We definitely had to get through some tough early conversations just to break through the "no's."
-From there, we took what I refer to as the "Trojan Horse approach" — which is to start with automated interview scheduling.
-Yes, there's AI involved in that, but it's pretty low risk.
-And we saw some amazing ROI with that taking interviews from 10 days to be scheduled down to three.
-So we had proof this worked, and we were able to incrementally add more.
-We had to be very strategic about how we went about it.
+MR: Very early on when I first started talking about AI in TA, I could barely get the word out before I was told "no." People thought there was too much risk in “AI” as it was an unknown factor in TA at the time.
+We had to get through some tough early conversations just to break through the "no's.”
+And honestly, take the word AI out of our vocabulary altogether.
+We took a step back and took what I refer to as the "Trojan Horse approach" — which was to start with automated interview scheduling.
+Yes, there's AI involved in that, but it's pretty low risk and it was not initially socialized as AI, but as automation instead.
+It was the first use case for introducing AI, under the guise of automation into our process and we saw some amazing ROI with that taking interviews from 10 days to be scheduled down to 3.
+So we had proof that AI worked, and we were able to incrementally add more from that point on.

 After adding that automation component, how long does it take now to get somebody scheduled for an interview with a property manager?